 How can I check if something has been posted before, to avoid double posting?

 The New Post form will automatically check for you.
 Just enter the URL and click "Preview."

 For better searching, leave off everything but the domain name -- no "http," no "www" and no directory or html suffix information.
 This makes it more likely the search will catch a double.

 You can also plug a URL into the Search box on any page, or search in Google by pasting the URL into Google along with this string: site:www.metafilter.com (tags: doublepostURLsearchmetafilterlink ) January 25, 2013 - permalink - back to questions

 If my post has more than one link, or the link isn't first, do I need to use the URL box?

-Can I post a link to CNN if there's a breaking news story that hasn't been posted yet?
+Can I post a link to just a short news bulletin if there's a breaking news story?

 There are very rare cases where this is appropriate, usually large scale disasters (like once-in-a-lifetime events).
 Updates to the latest political intrigue do not qualify.
 Generally speaking, if a breaking story isn't linked on the Internet yet, it won't make a very good post.
 If you're posting it thinking, "I'd better hurry before someone else posts this" — then it's probably not a good post. (tags: breakingnewsnewsfiltermetafilter ) March 6, 2006 - permalink - back to questions

 Can I post a link to something behind a free registration?